Trebor Healey

-Trebor Healey (b.
-May 1, 1962) is an American poet and novelist.
+Trebor Healey (born May 1, 1962) is an American poet and novelist.
 He was born in San Francisco, raised in Seattle, and studied English and American Literature at the University of California, Berkeley.
 He spent his twenties in San Francisco, where he was active in the spoken word scene of the late 1980s and early 1990s, publishing five chapbooks of poetry as well as numerous poems and short stories in various reviews, journals, anthologies and zines.

 He is openly gay and is currently living in Los Angeles.